Action 1: Cutting the pattern

 Now Facebook is entering into the education service, helping Top Public Schools, a Bay location charter network, establish a platform.
 “In addition to utilizing it inside their network, they’re sharing it. … In a short amount of time hundreds of public schools around the nation will have be able to gain access to the platform,” Vander Ark stated.
 “I believe that this is going to be truly effective in changing K-12 education.”

 1.Because online colleges and universities often provide “chat rooms” for required conversation between students, where non class discussions and student bios can take place, there seems to be a grown camaraderie and bonding over customary class environments.

-2.The online setting makes instructors much more approachable.
+2.The online setting makes instructors like a small business coach much more approachable.
 Students are able to talk openly with teachers by means of email, online chats, as well as in newsgroup discussions, without even waiting for the office hours, which may not be appropriate.
 The option for communication gives enhanced contact between students and instructors.

 3.Online course development give a broad diversity of content.
 Students are able to access the college’s library from their computers for ebook content, research articles, as well as other material without any worries that material is already “checked out.”